 So what do you need to know in order to climb Mount Fuji?
 Below we share all the essential information for you to start planning your trip!

-First things first, you will need to get there, which means deciding on the perfect time for the trip and knowing where to go.
 The most common Mount Fuji climbing season is in the summer.
 Of course, this is due to weather conditions which will, predictably, affect climbing conditions.
 It doesn’t mean it’s going to be thirty-degree Tokyo hot though.
 Even in the summer, you will get below freezing point temperatures at the summit!

 The downside of tackling Mount Fuji in the summer is that it can get a bit crowded.
 This is especially true during the Obon week festivities.
 These take place during the week of the 15th of August.
 Your best bet will be to avoid going during those dates and to try a weekday rather than a weekend trek.
 Also, although summer in Japan is from June to September, the mountain officially opens to the public from 1 July to mid September.
 This does not mean that you can’t go with a guide outside of official hiking season, but it will require a whole different set of organisational strategies.